ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 | Level 4 - **Managed** | Periodically reviews the effectiveness in place, through data collection and analysis. |
 | Level 5 - **Optimising** | Continuous monitoring, review and improvement processes are embedded. |

-Maturity models are particularly useful in demonstrating the security controls and domains that are lacking at an organisation.
+Maturity models are particularly useful in demonstrating the security controls and domains that are lacking in an organisation.

 Unfortunately, maturity models have their limitations:
- - You might think the purpose of models is reaching the highest level on the maturity scale.
+ - You might think the purpose of models is to reach the highest level on the maturity scale.
 This assumes that improvement is linear and doesn't need to include continuous improvement
  - The scales described in most maturity models lack real advice on how to improve the security of each control, outside general process improvement.
 They're not context-driven.

 ### Gap Analyses